Helicopter To Survey Local Power Network

-Local lines company WEL Networks will commence an aerial survey of their network in April.
+WEL Networks will commence an aerial survey of their network this month.
 This will involve a helicopter scanning the top of power poles on the overhead electricity network.

 The information gathered will highlight areas requiring maintenance or replacement, including any potential safety issues, damaged or aging equipment or trees encroaching on lines.
 The aim is to keep the public safe by rectifying any issues before they cause problems including power outages.